Chapter 10

 “But the thought keeps coming to me: that if parents feel and talk and act with a child the way my parents did, why did I have no self-confidence, no ego—I should have been the most egotistical kid in the world…”

 To achieve citizenship, Joseph and Mathilda had studied English so they could answer pertinent questions.
-A husband’s naturalization no longer automatically made his wife an American citizen, though, and illness would delay Mathilda’s getting her citizenship until July 1936.
+But a husband’s naturalization no longer automatically made his wife an American citizen, and illness would delay Mathilda’s getting her citizenship until July 1936.

 Things looked very promising for the Ehrlichs in the summer of 1929, not least because Martha had saved up $1.50 for the first time in her life: